kaiwan/cquats/README.md

  - Profilers
  - Security

-An easy to use menu system (based on Kconfig) makes it very easy for a developer to setup the system and have it run all tests / profiling / etc.  When done, a detailed log contains all results.
+A menu system (based on Kconfig) makes it very easy for a developer to setup the system and have it run all tests / profiling / etc.  When done, a detailed log contains all results.

-**Some Details**
+## Some Details

+### Philosophy
+The key philosopht behind CQuATS is simple:
+ A very large proportion of security vulnerabilities (and hence, attacks), is rooted in the fact that it's a software (or possibly hardware) **bug**.
+Thus, identifying and weaning out potential bugs, concerns and "code smells", is something that developers traditionally struggle with.
+This tool is an attempt to address these concerns, and hopefully, make our software more robust, stable and immune to potential vulnerabilities/bugs.

 CQuATS integrates a set of diverse tools into a coherent whole.
 The particular tools that currently integrate into the framework are documented [in a Google sheet](http://bit.ly/CQuATS) [1]. *Please do refer to this sheet for details on which tools exactly are covered, and the current status.*

-**Using CQuATS in 3 Simple Steps**
+## Using CQuATS in 3 Simple Steps

- - Step 1
+ - **Step 1.**

 Invoke the 'menuconfig' script, which is essentially a thin wrapper over the 'make menuconfig' to configure and setup the CQuATS run.
 (FYI, the run produces the required configuration info in an ASCII text file here: *kbuild/.config* ).

-- Step  2
+- **Step  2.**

 Invoke the 'run_cquats' script.
 The actual work is carried out here.
-An *'Execution Matrix'* - the tasks to be carried out (CSV) - are displayed:
+An **_'Execution Matrix'_** - the tasks to be carried out (CSV) - are displayed:
 An example run:

      ...